louishouette/tuber_hub/requirements/changelogs/user_preferences.md

 #### 3. Controller and Views
 - Enhanced `UserPreferencesController` with:
-  - Added `settings` action for a centralized settings page
   - Added `update_preference` action for updating preferences via AJAX or form submission
   - Improved `set_default_farm` to handle clearing the default farm
   - Updated pagination to use the user's preference for items per page